 Once a popular and numerous breed in England, Nankins began to decline in numbers during the “hen fever” craze in the mid-1800s.
-Chicken fanciers began shifting their attention to the creation of new and exotic breeds, causing the populations of older breeds to diminish in numbers.
+Chicken fanciers began shifting their attention to the creation of new and exotic breeds causing the populations of older breeds to diminish in numbers.

 Nankins have a calm disposition and likable personality; however, the cocks will run to the defense of a hen if she calls out in distress.
-An unusual behavioral characteristic of Nankins is their tendency to stay very close together as a group with individuals rarely wandering far from the rest of the flock.
-This behavior serves them as a defense mechanism, especially when kept along with larger fowl.
-The diminutive Nankin cannot compete for food with bigger chicken breeds living in the same area so they tend to wander on the outermost edges of a foraging territory.
+An unusual behavioral characteristic of the breed is their tendency to stay very close together as a group with individuals rarely wandering far from the rest of the flock.
+This behavior serves them as a defense mechanism, especially when kept with larger fowl.
+The diminutive Nankin cannot compete for food with bigger chicken breeds living in the same area, so they tend to wander on the outermost edges of a foraging territory.
 By grouping together, their chances for survival greatly improve.

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.